-- 8. A jury trial conducted as part of the limited number of jury trials permitted prior to September 1 must: - a. be at the request of the judge presiding over the case; - b. ensure adequate social distancing and other restrictions and precautions are taken to ensure the health and safety of court staff, parties, attorneys, jurors, and the public; - c. take all reasonable steps to protect the parties' constitutional and statutory rights; - d. require the admonishment of petit jurors as appropriate to ensure that proper attention is given by each juror and that outside influence is removed; and - e. permit the Office of Court Administration to observe the processes used during the proceeding in order for the Office of Court Administration to prepare its report to the Court and to develop best practices for other courts' use. - 9.
-Except for non-binding proceedings, a court may not permit or require a petit juror to appear remotely unless the court ensures that all potential and selected petit jurors have access to technology to participate remotely. - 10.
-Pursuant to Sections 74.046 and 74.047 of the Texas Government Code, the Regional Presiding Judges are assigned the following duties: - a. ensure that all courts in each region are operating in full compliance with the Court's Orders and the Guidance issued by the Office of Court Administration; - b. ensure that all trial court judges in each region, including justices of the peace and municipal court judges, do not conduct in-person proceedings inconsistent with the Court's Orders and the latest Guidance issued by the Office of Court Administration; - c. report to the office of the Chief Justice of the Supreme Court any proceedings that are being conducted in the regions-and the court in which the proceedings are being conducted-that are inconsistent with the Court's Orders and the Guidance issued by the Office of Court Administration; and

-- d. assist each region's local governments and courts to ensure that courts have the ability to conduct court business. - 11.
-Any deadline for the filing or service of any civil case that falls on a day between March 13, 2020, and August 1, 2020, is extended until September 15, 2020.
-This does not include deadlines for perfecting appeal or for other appellate proceedings, requests for relief from which should be directed to the court involved and should be generously granted. - 12.
+- 11. Pursuant to Sections 74.046 and 74.047 of the Texas Government Code, the Regional Presiding Judges are assigned the following duties: - a. ensure that all courts in each region are operating in full compliance with the Court's Orders and the Guidance issued by the Office of Court Administration; - b. ensure that all trial court judges in each region, including justices of the peace and municipal court judges, do not conduct in-person proceedings, including inperson jury proceedings, inconsistent with the Court's Orders and the latest Guidance issued by the Office of Court Administration; - c. report to the office of the Chief Justice of the Supreme Court any proceedings that are being conducted in the regions-and the court in which the proceedings are being conducted-that are inconsistent with the Court's Orders and the Guidance issued by the Office of Court Administration; and - d. assist each region's local governments and courts to ensure that courts have the ability to conduct court business. - 12.
+The Office of Court Administration should coordinate with the Regional Presiding Judges to monitor jury and other court proceedings in Texas and the Texas Department of State Health Services regarding the public health situation in Texas and its regions.
+The Office of Court Administration should adjust its Guidance and make recommendations to the Court as necessary to ensure the health of court staff, parties, attorney, jurors, and the public. - 13.
 In determining a person's right to possession of and access to a child under a court-ordered possession schedule in a Suit Affecting the Parent-Child Relationship, the existing trial court order shall control in all instances.
 Possession of and access to a child shall not be affected by any shelter-in-place order or other order restricting movement issued by a governmental entity that arises from the pandemic.
 The original published school schedule shall also control, and possession and access shall not be affected by the school's closure that arises from the pandemic.
-Nothing herein prevents parties from altering a possession schedule by agreement if allowed by their court order(s), or courts from modifying their orders on an emergency basis or otherwise. - 13.
-An evidentiary panel in an attorney professional disciplinary or disability proceeding may-and must to avoid risk to panel members, parties, attorneys, and the public-without a participant's consent: - a. conduct the proceeding remotely, such as by teleconferencing, videoconferencing, or other means; - b. allow or require anyone involved in the proceeding-including but not limited to a party, attorney, witness, court reporter-to participate remotely, such as by teleconferencing, videoconferencing, or other means; and - c. consider as evidence sworn statements or sworn testimony given remotely, such as by teleconferencing, videoconferencing, or other means. - 14.
-This Order is effective immediately and expires August 31, 2020, except as otherwise stated herein, unless extended by the Chief Justice of the Supreme Court. - 15.
-The Clerk of the Supreme Court is directed to:
+Nothing herein prevents parties from altering a possession schedule by agreement if allowed by their court order(s), or courts from modifying their orders on an emergency basis or otherwise. - 14.
+An evidentiary panel in an attorney professional disciplinary or disability proceeding may-and must to avoid risk to panel members, parties, attorneys, and the public-without a participant's consent: - a. conduct the proceeding remotely, such as by teleconferencing, videoconferencing, or other means;

-- a. post a copy of this Order on www.txcourts.gov; - b. file a copy of this Order with the Secretary of State; and - c. send a copy of this Order to the Governor, the Attorney General, and each member of the Legislature. - 16.
+- b. allow or require anyone involved in the proceeding-including but not limited to a party, attorney, witness, court reporter-to participate remotely, such as by teleconferencing, videoconferencing, or other means; and - c. consider as evidence sworn statements or sworn testimony given remotely, such as by teleconferencing, videoconferencing, or other means. - 15.
+This Order is effective immediately and expires February 1, 2021, except as otherwise stated herein, unless extended by the Chief Justice of the Supreme Court. - 16.
+The Clerk of the Supreme Court is directed to: - a. post a copy of this Order on www.txcourts.gov; - b. file a copy of this Order with the Secretary of State; and - c. send a copy of this Order to the Governor, the Attorney General, and each member of the Legislature. - 17.
 The State Bar of Texas is directed to take all reasonable steps to notify members of the Texas bar of this Order.

-Dated: June 29, 2020
+Dated: November 11, 2020